AppleCommander/applecommander.github.io/docs/ac.md

 All of these samples were done in a Unix-type environment (Mac OS X or Linux), hence the `$` is the prompt character.

 Every sample assumes you have an `ac.jar` in the current directory and are therefore written out "long-hand".
-If you followed the [install instructions](install.md), you have have setup a command-line script to help you out, meaning that every `java -jar ac.jar` can be replaced with `ac.sh` or `ac.bat`.
+If you followed the [install instructions](install.md), you have setup a command-line script to help you out, meaning that every `java -jar ac.jar` can be replaced with `ac.sh` or `ac.bat`.
 Additionally if you setup an `alias`, you can replace that to just `ac`.

 Setup whatever works for you and your environment, and be cognizant that the sample commands probably aren't _quite_ exactly right for your setup!